 Penalties for non-compliance

-France has confirmed that non‑compliance with eReporting obligations will be subject to financial penalties.
+France has confirmed that non‑compliance with eReporting obligations may be subject to financial penalties.

 • A fine of €500 per transmission applies